aws-samples/amazon-cloudfront-with-s3-multi-region-access-points/README.md

 You now should have `deployment-package.zip` file inside the `lambda` folder.

-Run the next command to upload the deployment package to your Amazon S3 bucket `S3_BUCKET_DEPLOYABLES`.
+Run the next command to upload the deployment package to your Amazon S3 bucket from the second prerequisite.
+Create a variable called `S3_BUCKET_DEPLOYABLES` and replace `<DEPLOYABLES-BUCKET-NAME-HERE>` with the name of that bucket.

 ```shell
 S3_BUCKET_DEPLOYABLES="<DEPLOYABLES-BUCKET-NAME-HERE>"